ChanthMiao/ghc-wiki-mirror/Plan-for-increased-parallelism-and-more-detailed-intermediate-output.md

       - The IDE work, with it's experimentation with shake-ifying the driver, might derived the most benefit from this work, as the separated concerns and fine-grained building blocks from the "cleanup" stage should make this experimentation easier and more fruitful.

    2. Come up with a workflow for external tools (e.g. plugins) to write and read their own extra data into the interface directory (or whatever it is).

-### Other follow-up improvements we can make

- - `-dynamic-too` should be less of a hack.
-Right now, there is tons of special cases repeating steps.
-But if we had dependency graph / non-shot steps that were granular enough, this could all fall out of regular caching logic.

 ### Notes about .hi files splitting (for backup, copied from 14095)